 Where Qsuite exceeds the rest is in its versatility.
 Flying solo?
 Grab a window seat, close the door and you’re in your own little world.
 Have a companion?
 Perhaps, snooze together in a big double bed – and close the doors.
 Or keep things professional, sit further apart and raise the central privacy wall when you want some ‘me time’.

-Point Hacks review: Qatar Airways Boeing 777 Qsuite Business Class (Melbourne – Doha)
+Point Hacks review: Virgin Australia x Qatar Airways Boeing 777 Qsuite Business Class (Sydney – Doha)

-Now, there are no double beds or ‘quads’, as with Qsuite.
+Now, there are no double beds or ‘quads’, as with Qsuite – and it’s not quite as new as Aria Suite.
 But the Delta One Suite comes into its own with a closing privacy door at every seat.
-Given flights between Sydney and Los Angeles run overnight and land in the mornings, it makes getting a good night’s sleep that much easier.
-And when you’re flying across the Pacific, that’s usually the goal.
+Given Delta’s flights between Australia and Los Angeles run overnight and land in the mornings, it makes getting a good night’s sleep that much easier.
+After all, when you’re flying across the Pacific, that’s usually the goal.

 Unlike Qatar’s proprietary Qsuite, Delta One Suite is a heavily modified version of Thompson Aero Seating’s VantageXL seat.
 Pops of red, white and blue make the product distinctly American – or should I say, distinctly on-brand for Delta.

 It’s not all about the bling.
-Small touches like stylish adjustable ambient lighting really give the seat a premium feel.
-Storage options are plentiful, the seat is blissfully comfortable and the ‘do not disturb’ feature is a favourite when it’s time to nod off.
+Small touches like stylish adjustable ambient lighting give the seat a premium feel.
+Storage options are plentiful, the seat is blissfully comfortable, and the ‘do not disturb’ feature is a favourite when it’s time to nod off.

 Point Hacks review: Delta Air Lines Airbus A350 Delta One (Los Angeles – Sydney)